LawrenceLoz/FormulaShare-DX/README.md

 ## Deploying to an org

-There are a few ways to deploy FormulaShare depending on how you're planning to use, adapt or contribute:
+There are a few ways to deploy depending on how you're planning to use or contribute:

 ### Install from the AppExchange
 _Best for_: Using the package as it's designed